 Responding to the Climate Crisis

 The decarbonisation of energy generation has begun but there is much more to be done and no time to loose if we are serious about averting ever worsening climate change.
 Bristol Energy Cooperative has been generating clean energy since 2012 and through its operations returning benefit to its members and the local community.
-Crowdfunding support is now being sought for its first large unsubsidised renewable energy generation scheme.
+Crowdfunding support is now being sought to complete pre-construction works on its first large renewable energy generation scheme to be built without Feed-in-Tariff subsidy.

 Clean Energy in Bristol